fabern/VegetationPeriods.jl/README.md

     •  "Fagus sylvatica".

-  The optional argument est_prev is the integer number of years to estimate previous year's chill days for the first year.
+  The optional argument est_prev is the integer number of years that are used to compute the average number of November and December chill days as a best guess to be used to start the first year in case they are missing.
 Menzel requires the number of chill days of previous November and December.
-With est_prev = 0 the first year in the time series is used as previous year and dropped from the time series.
-To keep the first year, chill days from the previous year can be estimated as an average of the first n years, when setting argument est_prev = n.
+You can provide them e.g. by starting your time series on November 1st (an set est_prev = 0).
+If the time series starts on January 1st, the previous chill days are not available for the first year and hennce we can either drop the first year from the output (happens with est_prev = 0) or estimate the number of chill days in November and December previous to the first year in the time series (est_prev = n).
 ```

 ## Attributions and License